 What is Mediation? - Mediation is an informal process in which a neutral, trained third party helps the disputing parties attempt to reach a mutually agreeable, voluntary settlement of their conflict.

-Program Courses - The Certificate Program includes a total of 9 semester credits made up of five core courses.
+Program Courses - The Certificate Program includes a total of six semester credits made up of three core courses.
 You may enroll in the certificate program for academic credit or on a noncredit basis.
-All five courses are offered each summer, and the certificate program can be completed within one summer.

 Professional Education (Noncredit) - The professional education option allows you to enroll in any course as a noncredit workshop earning CEUs.
 This option is designed for area mediators and other professionals who need to fulfill ongoing professional education requirements.

 Rule 114 and Chapter 767 - The certificate program courses satisfy the training requirements for Chapter 767 Family Mediator status in Wisconsin and "qualified neutral" status under Minnesota Supreme Court Rule 114.13.
 It is the student's responsibility to apply for inclusion on the Minnesota Roster of Neutrals once training is completed.